The evolution of CBD cannabis legality

 The evolution of CBD cannabis legality in Switzerland:

-The evolution of CBD 3 cannabis legality
+The evolution of CBD 5 cannabis legality

 Status of CBD cannabis in Europe:

-To rule on the legality of CBD cannabis among our European neighbors, we need to recognize two legal regimes, that of the European Union and that of its constituent states.
-The EU advocates legality for plants containing less than 0.2% THC, but state law takes sovereignty over European law, and each state applies it as it sees fit.
-This threshold is therefore theoretical, and in Germany, for example, the decriminalizing regime is very similar to the Swiss one, and even goes so far as to authorize cannabis with a high THC content for medical purposes.
-CBD cannabis is legal under EU regulations, i.e. at a maximum THC content of 0.2% for the general public.
+To rule on the evolution of CBD cannabis legality among our European neighbors, we need to distinguish between two legal regimes: that of the European Union and that of the member states.
+The EU advocates legality for plants containing less than 0.2% THC, but each state retains its sovereignty and applies the legislation as it sees fit.

 naturalpes evolution legislation cbd bottom 1 500x333 1 jpg